pgigis/sigcomm2024-penny/README.md

 ####  Figure 9a - Performance impact on aggregates
 **Notes:**
  - In this experiment, as we simulate multiple TCP flows as background traffic, the minimum requirements per experiment are `500 MB of disk space` and `2 GB of memory`.
- - After the `.sh` script finishes, ensure that all `./ns3` instances have completed.
+ - After the `.sh` script finishes, ensure that all `./ns3` instances have completed, as some may still be running in the background.

 ```bash
 bash experiments/figure9a.sh <number_of_parallel_runs> <number_of_experiments>